Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Background checks can be done for local area residents only.
 If you live outside the jurisdiction of Sunbury you will have to have your background check signed by another agency.

 The Sunbury Police Department offers a vacation check / house watch program for residents who will be gone for any extended period of time.
 While this service doesn't guarantee you from loss, theft, damage or mischief it does offer a deterrent to persons who may be looking to access your home.
-Please stop by the Police Department to complete the proper paperwork to make this request.
+Please stop by the Police Department to complete the proper paperwork to make this request or submit via the form below.

 Learn how you can take steps on your own to help prevent your residence from becoming a target of criminal activity.